- Best Time to Go to Puerto Princesa Underground River

 Palawan, the Philippines' westernmost province, is a picture-perfect island like no other.
-It will transport you to a beautiful tropical paradise that is home to marvelous beaches and abundant biodiversity.
+It will transport you to a beautiful tropical paradise that is home to marvelous Palawan beaches and abundant biodiversity.
+Aside from stunning beaches, it is also home to one of the most famous tours in the Philippines and best tourist spots in Puerto Princesa, the Puerto Princesa Underground River tours.

 The river's complex ecosystem has adapted to the underground environments over hundreds of years.
 Visitors can explore this natural wonder by joining a Puerto Princesa Underground River tour.